milanaryal/milanaryal.github.io/_posts/2015/2015-08-19-hosting-images-with-dropbox-on-your-website.md

 www.dropbox.com/u/<number>/<name of file>
 {% endhighlight %}

-### Step 2: Change an image file shared link to hostable link
+### Step 2: Change an image file shared link path

 After getting a shared link to a image file, if you visit it you get preview on Dropbox site and simple file hosting doesn't work by pasting in the link.

 To solve this, you just need to change the actual shared link with the link to the file itself.
 To do this, you just need to replace `www.dropbox.com` with `dl.dropboxusercontent.com`.
 This will serve the true file instead of the file wrapped in a preview.

-Example of default Dropbox shared link wrapped in a preview:
+Example of default Dropbox shared link path:

 {% highlight text %}
 https://www.dropbox.com/s/chuuhnslrea6to3/20150819-dropbox-logotype-blue.png?dl=0